InfraLore/make_for_devops/plan.md

 ^^ skip to the end, there's a gap in research (maybe)

 Honestly, it's the theme of this book...
 And a big role of DevOps is to automate builds... so... gosh, maybe build automation is *causing* a perceived institutional knowledge crisis?
 It's kinda a complex thing...
-I really want to talk to Cat about this.

 ### The Overlooked Role of Build Automation in the DevOps Knowledge Crisis